-Alan Finkelstein the Evolution of RMHC Gala
+Alan Finkelstein on the History of RMHC Gala

 After two years of virtual events, we are excited to welcome attendees back in person to celebrate the 34th “House That Love Built” gala on Oct.
 22 at the Sheraton Grand Seattle!

 Everyone has their unique connection to the gala.
 One of those supporters is Alan Finkelstein, an owner-operator of six McDonald’s restaurants in Washington.
 “I started with McDonald’s in 1971 at the restaurant right by the Seattle Ronald McDonald House.
 I’ve had a close tie to that area almost my whole life,” he said.
 “Seeing the kids at RMH and seeing what they are going through every day reminds you what’s important.
 Families need to have support, and they need to have a place to go when their child is in the hospital.”

 Through all those years, Alan has made it a point to attend nearly every gala and auction RMHC of Western WA & AK hosts.
 The gala is a way for him to step away from business and other responsibilities for a night and invest in a cause he is passionate about.

 The original RMH gala was held in 1988 at the Olympic Hotel (now the Four Seasons) in its ballroom with hanging crystal chandeliers, crown molding, and a maximum capacity of 300 people.
 Finkelstein said, “We weren’t sure back then if we could fill that room, and then, as word got out, we started to have to turn people away.”